 Rent payments for housing units owned by the San Diego Housing Commission (SDHC) are due on the first day of each month.
 A $50 late charge will be applied if the full rent is not paid by the third day of the month.

-Residents may pay their rent by personal check, cashier’s check, or money order, made payable to the San Diego Housing Commission and mailed to:
+However, you may also pay your rent with a personal check, cashier’s check, or money order, made payable to the San Diego Housing Commission and mailed to:

 San Diego Housing Commission

-If the resident’s bank does not honor the check, the resident will be required to pay a $25 returned check charge.
+If your bank does not honor the check, you will be required to pay a $25 returned check charge.